October 21, 2022

 In Moorestown, there’s no shortage of things to do.
 Local businesses like Flying Feather Farm, a farmers’ market at the corner of Bridgeboro and Westfield Roads and Healthy Garden Cafe just across town highlight the small town, local charm.
 For fun-filled shopping trips and unique dining experiences, visit the Moorestown Mall to find a new outfit and then enjoy a delicious lunch or dinner at Firebirds Wood Fired Grill or Yard House.

 Moorestown is also a fantastic place to raise a family thanks to its top-tier schools.
 In 2000, Moorestown High School won the Blue Ribbon Award, the highest honor a school can receive.
-The Moorestown School District boasts a 53% AP participation rate, meaning half of enrolled students have taken at least one test that results in college credit.
-The teacher to student ratio in the school district averages out to 11:1, and the average SAT score of 1270 proves it.
-Moorestown has a median listing price of $598k — but the convenience and colonial cuteness is worth the price tag!
+The Moorestown School District boasts a 56% AP participation rate, meaning half of enrolled students have taken at least one test that results in college credit.
+The teacher to student ratio in the school district averages out to 12:1, and the average SAT score of 1280 proves it.
+Moorestown has an average home value of about $650k — but the convenience and colonial cuteness is worth the price tag!

 If you’re into the outdoors, Voorhees has plenty of parks and nature to experience.
 Connolly Park has outdoor exercise equipment, scenic overlooks, playgrounds, and even a dog run — perfect for a young family.
 As for closeby dining, enjoy a delectable steak at Library 2, visit Nimit Palace for a delightfully delicious Chicken Tikka, or head to Voorhees Town Center for a variety of fine dining options like Catelli Duo, Iron Hill Brewery, or Rodizio Grill.